kashine6/Proportional-Sync-Feedback-Sensor/README.md

 - The STLS folder still includes the dual-spring version.

-- This is just a prototype design.
+- This is a prototype design.
 You can use the PCB below to develop your own custom mods or designs, or even simply use a Hall sensor instead of the PCB.

+- Ningpj designed a more mini version.
+[Stumpy_PSF_Sensor](https://github.com/ningpj/Stumpy_PSF_Sensor)

 <img src="Assets/11.png" width="70%"/>